CondensedChaos/condensedchaos.github.io/README.md

 The steeper a line, the faster that train is traveling.

-Invented in 1847 and still used today to plan transportations network capacity and timetables.
+Invented in the 1840s and still used today to plan transportations network capacity and timetables.

 I reccomend watching this awesome [video](https://www.youtube.com/watch?v=NFLb1IPlY_k) about Marey graphs made by YouTube Channel [Numberphile](https://www.youtube.com/channel/UCoxcjq-8xIDTYp3uz647V5A), narrated by Professor [Hannah Fry](https://en.wikipedia.org/wiki/Hannah_Fry)